 For new protocols involving unrelieved pain or distress (Category E), the IACUC assigns a sub-committee (i.e. IACUC chairperson, Attending Veterinarian, and one appointed IACUC member) the responsibility of monitoring the animals’ well-being during critical times throughout the study.
 The subcommittee and the principal investigator, if required, report their observations to the IACUC for further considerations.
 Once the IACUC has gained familiarity with the condition of the animals during the study, continued monitoring is carried out by the CMU Manager or by the Attending Veterinarian.

 e-Protocol will notify investigators at 30 days and again at 15 days before the anniversary approval date of the protocol indicating that continuing (annual) review of the protocol is needed.
 Investigators will go to their Investigator Dashboard and click on the Protocol ID number.
 Investigators will then select Continuing Review from the available options.
 This will open the Continuing Review form.
 There are three sections to address.
 All three sections must be completed.
 Once completed, investigators will submit the form.

 Please note: Any IACUC member can request a full committee review of the Continuing (Annual) Review by contact the IACUC Regulatory Affairs Coordinator.
 The review would then take place at the next scheduled IACUC meeting.
-If no additional concerns are communicated, the three primary reviewers will Recommend for Approval, indicating IACUC approval.

 The PI and IO are notified, via e-mail, of the IACUC’s decision regarding the approval status.
 New Continuing (Annual) Reviews are added to the next month’s IACUC meeting agenda for either acknowledgement or approval.
 The approved form and e-mail notifications of approval are automatically logged and available within e-Protocol.